samuellembke/drizzle-edge-pg-proxy-client/README.md

 - ✅ **Improved handling of user IDs**: Better storage and retrieval of user IDs across session requests
 - ✅ **Fixed session tracking**: Resolves issues where session context wasn't properly maintained

 This version contains critical improvements to our session context handling.
-The core architecture remains the same as v0.3.1, but the implementation is now more robust and reliable.
-In particular, it properly maintains client identification between the first request (user creation) and second request (account linking) for Auth.js compatibility.
+The core architecture remains the same as v0.3.1 but the implementation is now more robust and reliable.
+In particular it properly maintains client identification between the first request (user creation) and second request (account linking) for Auth.js compatibility.

-> **Important**: To use this version, you must use the updated PostgreSQL HTTP proxy (v1.1.0+) that implements improved session context persistence.

 ### Version 0.3.1